spine/spine.site/app/views/docs/example.md

 > TodoMVC is a common set of JavaScript examples for MVC frameworks like SproutCore, JavaScriptMVC, Backbone, YUILibrary, Spine, Sammy, AngularJS and others.

-Some of the source will be ommitted for the sake of brevity (such as the CSS).
+Some of the source will be omitted for the sake of brevity (such as the CSS).
 You can find the [complete source on GitHub](https://github.com/maccman/spine.todos), as well as a [live demo](http://maccman.github.com/spine.todos).
 This is what we'll end up with:

 ![Todos](https://lh4.googleusercontent.com/_IH1OempnqUc/TZF16JZSTlI/AAAAAAAABKM/ojAu7OBqXp8/s500/Screen%20shot%202011-03-29%20at%2019.01.44.png)